Adaptive Diffusion Schemes for Heterogeneous Networks: Simulation Results

 \subsection{Stationary performance of D-ATC with adaptive combiners}

-Before comparing the performance of D-ATC and ATC with adaptive combiners we study in Fig. \ref{fig:sim_swept} the sensitivity of the proposed combiner learning rules, APA and LS, with respect to their parameters.
+Before comparing the performance of D-ATC and ATC with adaptive combiners, we study in Fig. \ref{fig:sim_swept} the sensitivity of the proposed combiner learning rules, APA and LS, with respect to their settings.
 We observe that there is a trade-off between convergence/reconvergence speed and steady-state performance in the selection of these parameters.
 In fact, we can conclude that the influences of different parameters are coupled among them.

-Regarding the forgetting factor $\gamma$ in the LS rule, note that, when it is correctly chosen (see Fig. \ref{fig:sim_swept}.(b)), we can obtain a large steady-state enhancement without dramatically affecting the convergence.
+Regarding the forgetting factor $\gamma$ in the LS rule, note that, when it is correctly chosen [see Fig. \ref{fig:sim_swept}(b)], we can obtain a large steady-state enhancement hardly affecting the convergence.
 This was not the case with the rectangular window \cite{fernandez2012novel}, where instability issues prevented us from using a very small regularization constant, and limited the number of useful window sizes, causing degradation in the steady-state performance.

-Next, we compare our D-ATC scheme with adaptive combiners, with other state-of-the-art ATC algorithms with adaptive combiners: 1) ATC with adaptive combiners proposed by Takahashi \emph{et al.} \cite{Takahashi2010}, and 2) a newer approach by Tu \emph{et al.} \cite{sayed2012diffusion, tu2011optimal}.
+Next, we compare our D-ATC scheme with adaptive combiners, with other state-of-the-art ATC algorithms with adaptive combiners: 1) ATC with adaptive combiners proposed by Takahashi \emph{et al.} \cite{Takahashi2010}, and 2) a more recent approach by Tu \emph{et al.} \cite{sayed2012diffusion, tu2011optimal}.
 We also include a baseline network where the nodes do not combine their estimates.
-The free parameters of all algorithms are chosen to maximize the steady-state performance while keeping a similar convergence rate and, for reproducibility, are shown in Table \ref{tab:parameters}.
+The free parameters of all algorithms are chosen to maximize the steady-state performance while keeping a similar convergence rate and, for reproducibility, are shown in Table \ref{tab:parameters}. {Fig. \ref{fig:sim_station} shows the results for all the mentioned schemes.
+Although we are more interested in the heterogeneous case, Fig. \ref{fig:sim_station}(a) shows also a comparison for a similar homogeneous network where all the step sizes $\tilde{\mu}_k$ are $0.1$ to show the suitability of adaptive combiners in general.}

+{If we compare the results in Figs. \ref{fig:sim_station}(a) and (b), a first conclusion we can extract is that heterogeneous networks achieve a faster initial convergence and after the change in the optimal solution in the middle of the experiment (iteration $2.5 \cdot 10^4$).
+For the homogeneous networks, it is interesting to notice that D-ATC with LS adaptive combiners can obtain an additional gain in steady state with respect to all other schemes, illustrating the suitability of the network MSE as the optimization criterion to update the combiners.}